btsecom/docs/source/futures/en/index.html.md

 `GET /api/v2.1/settle_in`

-Changes the settlement currency for the position in the current market
+Changes the settlement currency for the position in the current markeP

 ### Request Parameters